 Love spinach-artichoke dip?
-Here is a vegan version, baked in a pie crust, that makes a great supper when paired with a salad.
-This can be made into appetizers, too, baked in tiny individual tart pans, though the baking time will be less…or just make the filling and use as a dip.
-The filling comes from a recipe created by Brand New Vegan.
+Here is a version, baked in a pie crust, that makes a great supper when paired with a salad.
+This can be made into appetizers, too, baked in tiny individual tart pans, though the baking time will be less.
+NOTE: If you’re very low carb, eliminate the pie crust and just bake this recipe as a crustless quiche.

 Makes 6 servings